How to Use Kiosk Mode with Meta Quest

 Kiosk mode is one of the most requested features for customers using Meta Quest.
 Kiosk mode allows one (and only one!) application to launch after powering on the device, so admins control what users can see and do in VR.

-Fortunately, there are secure and reliable options to set up kiosk mode remotely.
-You’ll be able to lock Meta Quest headsets to a single application and make sure it’s ready to go at all times.
+Fortunately, there are secure and reliable options to set up kiosk mode with Meta Quests remotely.
+Admins can lock Meta Quest headsets to a single application and make sure it’s ready to go at all times.
 The right kind of software is all you need to securely lock down these headsets in a kiosk mode.

-NOTE: Before we get started, the steps in this article are for consumer versions of how to use kiosk mode with Meta Quest and Meta Quest 2.
+Note: Before we get started, the steps in this article are for consumer versions of Meta Quest and Meta Quest 2.
 Kiosk mode will not apply to Oculus Rift or Oculus Go.

-Why Would I Want to Use Kiosk Mode?
+Why Would I Want to Use Kiosk Mode with Meta Quests?

-Disabling the Oculus home button is crucial to keeping your device securely in kiosk mode.
-Otherwise, users will be able to exit kiosk mode and go into the default Oculus Home environment where they can access the Oculus app store and browser.
-In ArborXR the Oculus home button is automatically disabled ensuring a secure and reliable headset experience.
+Disabling the home button is crucial to keeping the Meta Quest securely in kiosk mode.
+Otherwise, users can exit kiosk mode and go into the default Meta Quest Home environment, where they can access the Meta App Store and browser.
+In ArborXR, the home button is automatically disabled, ensuring a secure and reliable headset experience.

-With ArborXR powering kiosk mode, pressing the Oculus home button disables its default behavior and gives access to a “quick access menu.”
-This allows shortcuts to pop up and pause the application that is running.
-Click the Oculus home button to access quick shortcuts to settings.
-Once you’re finished managing settings, select the Resume option.
+With ArborXR powering kiosk mode with Meta Quests, pressing the home button disables its default behavior and enables an ArborXR quick access menu.
+This pauses the application and allows access to quick shortcuts and settings.
+Once users finish managing settings, they can select the Resume option.
 This returns users to the designated kiosk app.

 What Settings are Manageable by Users in Kiosk Mode?

-You can customize which settings a user has access to in kiosk mode.
-You can also select the shortcuts to these settings you want to be made available and which you want to restrict.
+Admins can customize which settings a user has access to in kiosk mode by selecting which shortcuts to these settings are available and which are disabled.

-For instance, when you configure kiosk mode you can deselect “Wi-Fi Settings” to make sure users don’t have the ability to change Wi-Fi network settings.
+For instance, when configuring kiosk mode, admins can deselect “Wi-Fi Settings” to make sure users can’t change Wi-Fi network settings.